Calf (animal): Uses

-Calf meat for human consumption is called veal, and is usually produced from the male calves of Dairy cattle.
+Calf meat for human consumption is called veal, and is usually produced from the male calves of dairy cattle.
 Also eaten are calf's brains and calf liver.
 The hide is used to make calfskin, or tanned into leather and called calf leather, or sometimes in the US "novillo", the Spanish term.
 The fourth compartment of the stomach of slaughtered milk-fed calves is the source of rennet.
 The intestine is used to make Goldbeater's skin, and is the source of Calf Intestinal Alkaline Phosphatase (CIP).

-Dairy cows can only produce milk after having calved, and dairy cows need to produce one calf each year in order to remain in production.
-Female calves will become a replacement dairy cow.
-Male dairy calves are generally reared for beef or veal; relatively few are kept for breeding purposes.
+Dairy heifers and cows can only produce milk after having calved.
+Dairy cows need to produce one calf each year in order to remain in milk production.
+Heifer (female) calves will nearly always become a replacement dairy cow.
+Some dairy heifers grow up to be mothers of beef cattle.
+Male dairy calves are generally reared for beef or veal; relatively few are kept for use as breeding stock.

 Other animals

-In English the term "calf" is used by extension for the young of various other large species of mammal.
+In English, the term "calf" is used by extension for the young of various other large species of mammal.
 In addition to other bovid species (such as bison, yak and water buffalo), these include the young of camels, dolphins, elephants, giraffes, hippopotamuses, deer (such as moose, elk (wapiti) and red deer), rhinoceroses, porpoises, whales, walruses and larger seals.
-(Generally, the adult males of these same species are called "bulls" and the adult females "cows".)
-However, common domestic species tend to have their own specific names, such as lamb, foal used for all Equidae, or piglet used for all suidae.
+Generally, the adult males of these same species are called "bulls" and the adult females "cows".
+However, the young of common domestic species tend to have their own specific names, such as lamb, foal used for all Equidae, or piglet used for all Suidae.